-When can you see the star Alpheratz?
 This star reaches its midnight culmination – its highest point in the sky at midnight – on October 9.
 So it’s generally considered an autumn star for Northern Hemisphere observers.
-You can see it in summertime, too, of course; it rises late at night then.
+You can see it in summertime, too, of course, when it rises late at night.
 And by late winter, Alpheratz is setting with the sun.

-At magnitude 2.07, Alpheratz isn’t as bright as the sky’s brightest stars.
+At magnitude 2.06, Alpheratz isn’t as bright as the sky’s brightest stars.
 You can spot it easily, except in very light-polluted areas.

-How can you use Alpheratz to help find the Andromeda Galaxy?
-The Andromeda Galaxy, also known as M31, is the nearest large spiral galaxy to Earth.
-It’s the most distant thing we can see with the unaided eye.
-You need a dark sky to see it.
+The Andromeda galaxy, also known as M31, is the nearest large spiral galaxy to Earth.
+It’s the most distant thing we can see with the unaided eye, though you’ll need a dark sky to see it.
 Autumn is a good time to look.

-The most interesting part of this star’s history, from our modern perspective, is its assignment to the constellation Andromeda in the 1930s by the International Astronomical Union.
-Prior to that, Alpheratz was often referred to as Delta Pegasi, indicating that it was the fourth-brightest star in Pegasus.
+The most interesting part of this star’s history, from our modern perspective, is its assignment to the constellation Andromeda in the 1930s by the International Astronomical Union (IAU).
+Before that, Alpheratz was often referred to as Delta Pegasi, indicating that it was the fourth-brightest star in Pegasus.
 But some classical star charts showed it as part of Andromeda.
 It was variously considered part of the constellation Pegasus, or part of the constellation Andromeda, or, by some people, part of both constellations.
 Today, Alpheratz is officially Alpha Andromedae, the brightest star in Andromeda.

-The early Arabian stargazers certainly saw Alpheratz as part of Pegasus, not Andromeda.
+Early Arabian stargazers certainly saw Alpheratz as part of Pegasus, not Andromeda.
 We know this because the name Alpheratz derives from an Arabic phrase meaning “the horse’s navel,” an obvious reference to Pegasus the Flying Horse.
-According to Richard Hinckley Allen in his classic book Star Names, Their Lore and Meaning, Alpheratz was called Al Surrat al Faras (the horse’s navel).
+Also, according to Richard Hinckley Allen, in his classic book “Star Names, Their Lore and Meaning,” Alpheratz was also called Sirrah, a derivation of another Arabic name, Surrat al Faras (the horse’s navel).

-Alpheratz’s position is: RA: 00h 08m 23s, dec: +29° 05′ 27″
+Alpheratz’s position is: RA: 00h 08m 23s, Dec: +29° 05′ 26″

 Larry Sessions has written many favorite posts in EarthSky's Tonight area.
 He's a former planetarium director in Little Rock, Fort Worth and Denver and an adjunct faculty member at Metropolitan State University of Denver.
 He's a longtime member of NASA's Solar System Ambassadors program.
 His articles have appeared in numerous publications including Space.com, Sky & Telescope, Astronomy and Rolling Stone.
 His small book on world star lore, Constellations, was published by Running Press.